pandichitra/100-days-of-code-in-python/README.md

  A simple Calculator was created taking the inputs of the totalbill, the percentage of the tips to be given and the number of people to split the bill

- 1)Usage of underscore_ for largenumbers was insightful and it treats like a normal integer\
- 2)Applied the f string,type conversion , data type matching (else we can't concatenate) , type error and type checking<br/>
+ 1)Usage of underscore_ for largenumbers was insightful and it treats like a normal integer&nbsp 2)Applied the f string,type conversion , data type matching (else we can't concatenate) , type error and type checking<br/>
  3)Learnt the PEMDAS rule updated as PEMDASLR (with same priorities executed from left to right) and learnt about the round off e.g:round(2.666,2) to 2.67